NewCommandProcessingInfrastructure/CQRS/README.md

 # New Command Processing Infrastructure

 1) Replicated the same logic from fineract-command (NewCommandProcessingInfrastructure).
+2) Added (simulated database error) to see the retry mechanism for failure.
-2) Added CommandPostProcessor to the pipeline for postprocessing the command updation request.
+3) Added CommandPostProcessor to the pipeline for postprocessing the command updation request.
 Similar to existing logic:

 ### package org.apache.fineract.commands.service.SynchronousCommandProcessingService